 Sri Lanka is one of the best places for wildlife safari.
-Sri Lanka is considered the best safari destination in the world outside of Africa.
+Sri Lanka is considered the best safari destination in the world, outside of Africa.
 Sri Lanka has one of the highest numbers of indigenous fauna and flora in the world.
-There are two dozen national parks in Sri Lanka travellers can choose one of them to do a safari.
+There are two dozen national parks in Sri Lanka, and travellers can choose one of them to do a safari in.
 The variety of wildlife observed in the national park varied depending on the national park.
-If you choose Yala national park on the south coast of Sri Lanka, you can witness a wide range of wild animals from elephants, leopards, bears, crocodiles, jackals, wild buffaloes and many more.
+If you choose Yala National Park on the south coast of Sri Lanka, you can witness a wide range of wild animals, including elephants, leopards, bears, crocodiles, jackals, wild buffaloes, and many more.
 Spotting leopards and bears can be difficult in the national park; however, spotting a wild elephant is fairly easy.
-Some of the popular places for safari in Sri Lanka are Yala national park, Minneriya national park, Udawalawe national park and Wilpattu National Park.
+Some of the popular places for safaris in Sri Lanka are Yala national park, Minneriya national park, Udawalawe national park and Wilpattu National Park.

-What are the best places for Sri Lanka safari?
+What are the best places for a Sri Lanka safari?

 - Yala national park

 - Udawalawe national park